 - Mix the milk, vinegar, sweetener and flax egg and mix together in a mixing bowl.

-- In a separate bowl, mix the baking powder, baking soda, salt, coconut and whole-wheat flour together until well combined.
+- In a separate bowl, mix the baking powder, salt, coconut and whole-wheat flour together until well combined.

 - Add the dry ingredients to the mixing bowl with the wet ingredients and gently fold together until “just mixed”.
 If it’s a little lumpy, that’s perfect!

 - Heat a non-stick skillet over medium heat.
 Give it a light spray of non-stick cooking spray if needed.

 - Once it’s heated, drop heaping 1/4 cup-sized portions of the batter onto the pan.

 - Drop some blueberries onto each pancake as its cooking.

 - Once a few bubbles start to appear and the sides of pancake look slightly browned and dry, carefully flip them.